calmm-js/partial.lenses/README.md

 lens adds `undefined` values, which is not ideal with partial lenses, because of the special treatment of `undefined`.
 In practise, however, it is not typical to `set` elements except to append just after the last element.
-Treating the special case left as an exercise for the reader.
+Treating the special case is left as an exercise for the reader.

 #### Interfacing traversals

-Fortunately we do not need Immutable.js data structures to provide a compatible partial [`traverse`](https://github.com/rpominov/static-land/blob/master/docs/spec.md#traversable) function to support [traversals](#traversals), because it is also possible to implement traversals simply by providing suitable isomorphisms between Immutable.js data
+Fortunately we do not need Immutable.js data structures to provide a compatible *partial* [`traverse`](https://github.com/rpominov/static-land/blob/master/docs/spec.md#traversable) function to support [traversals](#traversals), because it is also possible to implement traversals simply by providing suitable isomorphisms between Immutable.js data